ohmaye/EFAssign/EO Notes.md

 4.4.3 - Had problems with SQLITE.
 4.4.3 was deleting .godot/extension_list.cfg on start.
 SQLITE not found.
 4.4.2 - Rolled back and SQLITE was okay.
 Now, Windows goes fullscreen.
 Need to solve that but otherwise seems okay.

+4.4.2 To make it run on Windows
+- Tricky combo
+  - Export x86 (otherwise SQLITE won't work on ARM, if it is compiled to ARM)
+  - Look at performance issues on ARM with an emulator (Parallels)